How Much Does a Home Security System Cost?

 The average cost of a home security system

-The average upfront cost of a home security system ranges between $250 and $1,500+.
-These costs include equipment, installation, and activation fees, and are one-time, upfront charges.
+The upfront cost of a home security system ranges between $250 and $1,500+.
+These costs include equipment, installation, and activation fees, and can be one-time, upfront charges.

 A monitored security system is truly the best way to protect your home.
-The average monthly cost for home security monitoring services is $30/month ($360/year).
-Monitoring prices can be as low as $9.99/month ($120/year) for basic monitoring, and upwards of $100/month ($1,200 annually) for more premium services.
+The average monthly cost for home security monitoring services is around $32/month ($384/year).
+Monitoring prices can be as low as $9.99/month ($120/year) for basic monitoring, and upwards of $100/month ($1,200 annually) for more premium services with financed equipment costs.

 Whether you're looking for a DIY home security system or one with professional monitoring, every alarm system is a little different.
 Here are some of the best home security companies to consider.